 For FHA Loans: If you financed your loan as an FHA Loan, you may be able to receive some relief from the FHA Insurance Fund.
 This program provides a single payment for borrowers who are at least 4 months past due but no more than 12.
 Also, the borrower must show that following the one-time assistance they will be able to resume their regular payment schedule.
 Other conditions also apply with this option:

 - You must sign a Promissory Note allowing HUD to place a lien on the property in exchange for the one-time payment from the FHA Insurance Fund.

 - The FHA Insurance Fund payment is interest-free but will have to be repaid eventually.
 Typically, it comes due when you pay off the loan or sell the property.

 For VA Loans: Veterans also have their own program to provide financial services for VA homeowners to avoid foreclosure.
 This program is offered by the Veteran's Administration Loan Center and details vary for specific situations.

 Reinstatement: An agreement between you and your lender to provide a lump sum of payment to bring your account current by a specific date.

-Forbearance: Depending on your situation and your lender, you may be allowed to delay payments for a short period; however, the account will have to be brought current once the forbearance period ends.
+Forbearance: Depending on your situation and your lender, you may be allowed to delay payments for a short period of time; however, the account will have to be brought current once the forbearance period ends.

 The many different types of home loans available can seem overwhelming.
 Should you choose a fixed rate, adjustable rate, or government loan mortgage?
 The truth is there is no right answer.
 Choosing a loan type is an important decision that is best made after you have researched your options.
 Remember, taking the time to explore your options now can mean saving thousands of dollars in the long run.